Cassoulet-Style French Bean Stew

 • 1 head + 4 cloves garlic

-• 1 large plum tomato chopped
+• 1 large plum tomato, chopped

-• 2 quarts + 1 cup homemade chicken stock
+• 9 cups homemade chicken stock

 • 1 cup white wine

-• 1 fresh Bouquet garni 4 parsley sprigs, 3 small celery ribs, 2 thyme sprigs and 1 bay leaf, tied with string
+• 1 fresh bouquet garni, 4 parsley sprigs, 3 small celery ribs, 2 thyme sprigs and 1 bay leaf, tied with string

 • 1 single whole clove

-• 6 confit duck legs I purchase these from D'Artagnan
+• 6 confit duck legs, I purchase these from D'Artagnan

 • 1 tablespoon vegetable oil

-• 1 pound pork sausages I purchase these from D'Artagnan
+• 1 pound pork sausages, I purchase these from D'Artagnan

 • ¼ cup breadcrumbs